 \section{Introduction}

-Results on the existence of an efficient algorithm for a class of problems have recently attracted a significant amount of attention.
-Such results are now referred to as algorithmic meta-theorems, see a recent survey~\cite{kre09}.
-The most prominent example is a theorem of Courcelle~\cite{cou90} asserting that every MSO property can be model checked in linear time on the class of graphs with bounded tree-width.
+Results on the existence of an efficient algorithm for classes of problems have recently attracted a significant amount of attention.
+Such results are now referred to as algorithmic meta-theorems, also see a recent survey~\cite{kre09}.
+The most prominent example is a theorem of Courcelle~\cite{cou90} asserting that every \MSO (monadic second order) property can be model checked in linear time on the class of graphs with bounded tree-width.
 Another example is a theorem of Courcelle, Makowski and Rotics~\cite{cmr00} asserting that the same conclusion holds for graphs with bounded clique-width when quantification is restricted to vertices and their subsets.

-In this paper, we focus on more restricted graph properties, specifically those expressible in the first order logic.
+In this paper, we focus on a more restricted class of graph properties, specifically the properties expressible in first order logic.
 Clearly, every such property can be tested in polynomial time if we allow the degree of the polynomial to depend on the property of interest.
-But can these properties be tested in so-called {\em fixed parameter tractable} (FPT~\cite{df99}) time, i.e., in polynomial time where the degree of the polynomial does not depend on the considered property?
-The first result in this direction could be that of Seese~\cite{see96}: Every \FO property can be tested in linear time on graphs with bounded maximum degree.
+But is testing these properties {\em fixed parameter tractable} (FPT~\cite{df13}), i.e.~are they testable in polynomial time where the degree of the polynomial does not depend on the considered property?
+The first result in this direction could be that of Seese~\cite{see96}: every \FO property can be tested in linear time on graphs with bounded maximum degree.
 A breakthrough result of Frick and Grohe~\cite{fg01} asserts that every \FO property can be tested in almost linear time on classes of graphs with locally bounded tree-width.
 Here, an almost linear algorithm stands for an algorithm running in time $O(n^{1+\varepsilon})$ for every $\varepsilon>0$.
 A generalization to graph classes locally excluding a minor (with worse running time) was later obtained by Dawar, Grohe and Kreutzer~\cite{dgk07}.